-The corporate capture of global governance and what we are doing about it
+The corporate capture of global governance and what we are doing about it Stop the capture of global governance

 In the wake of the COVID-19 pandemic, transnational corporations are seeking to cement their control of global governance, ensuring it serves the interests of business and profits rather than the wellbeing of humanity.
 We have collected here key resources for everyone interested in learning more about the crisis of global governance, the transnational corporations' false solutions, and the possibilities for new forms of global democratic governance.